Accenture/mercury-composable/README.md

 2. Create a configuration file to represent the event flow
 3. Write a user story for each user function

-To get started, please begin with [Chapter one](https://accenture.github.io/mercury-composable/guides/CHAPTER-1/).
+To get started, please visit [Chapter one](https://accenture.github.io/mercury-composable/guides/CHAPTER-1/).
+We will illustrate the methodology with a composable application example.

 # Conquer Complexity: Embrace Composable Design Patterns